Rajat-Rathaur/readme/README.md

-Thoughts become things.
-If you see it in your mind, you will hold it in your hand. | **by Bob Proctor**
+The truth is simple.
+If it was complicated, everyone would understand it. | **by Walt Whitman**